KC-7/python-quiz/README.md

 - The user must input the required information (such as username, answer and yes or no) into the terminal when requested.
 - The quiz will validate user inputs as to avoid issues.
 - The user will be asked to enter their username at the start of the quiz, this will be validated to ensure that the input is the correct length and is alphabetical.
 If the input is invalid, an error message will be shown and the user will be asked to enter their username again.
-- The first question and corrosponding options will be displayed to the user.
+- The first question and corresponding options will be displayed to the user.
-- The user will be asked to input the number of the corrosponding option they would like to select as their answer.
+- The user will be asked to input the number of the corresponding option they would like to select as their answer.
 - The user's answer input will be validated and if there is an issue, the user will get prompted to enter the data again correctly.
-- The user will recieve a message to let them know if they answered correctly, if so, they will score 100 points, if not, they will be informed of the correct answer.
+- The user will receive a message to let them know if they answered correctly, if so, they will score 100 points, if not, they will be informed of the correct answer.
 - The next question will be displayed until there are no more questions remaining, the user's input, validation check, check answer and display result process will be repeated.
 - The user's final result will be displayed when the user has completed all of the questions in the quiz.
 - The user's score will be saved.